rng-guy/NFSMWBartender/APPENDIX.md

 * Bartender uses separate, random timers for (re)spawning the helicopter and setting its fuel.
 Each despawn context (e.g. the helicopter getting wrecked) has its own respawn-delay interval.

-* The helicopter only (re)spawns at Heat levels for which you define valid (re)spawn-delay values.
+* The helicopter (re)spawns only at Heat levels for which you define valid (re)spawn-delay values.

 * In a given pursuit, the helicopter must have a successful first spawn at some point before context-dependent respawns can happen.
 Such first spawns carry over across Heat transitions.

 * If you don't define valid respawn-delay values for some despawn context (e.g. getting wrecked), then the helicopter won't respawn if that context happens.
 If a transition to another Heat level with valid respawn-delay values takes place, however, the helicopter may respawn again.

-* The helicopter can only rejoin after losing you at Heat levels for which you define valid rejoin-delay and minimum-fuel values.
+* The helicopter can rejoin after losing you only at Heat levels for which you define valid rejoin-delay and minimum-fuel values.
 The helicopter can only rejoin if it loses you.

 * The helicopter rejoins with whatever amount of fuel it had left, minus the rejoin delay.
-If the helicopter were to rejoin with less fuel than the required minimum, it counts as having run out of fuel and triggers the appropriate respawn delay instead.
+If the helicopter were to rejoin with less fuel than the required minimum, it counts as having lost you and triggers the appropriate respawn delay instead.

 * Whether an active helicopter may rejoin a given pursuit is unaffected by Heat transitions, as this is locked in as soon as it (re)spawns.
 This means a rejoining helicopter can keep rejoining your pursuit until it either gets wrecked or runs out of fuel.
 Its vehicle is also locked in to ensure it rejoins with the same model and overall properties.